 The true definition of a hidden gem, Davagh Forest lies approximately 6 miles north west of Cookstown in an untouched rural landscape of rolling hills and sweeping forests.
 In an attempt to unlock Davagh’s unique potential as a recreational hub, Cookstown District Council has recently launched a brand new network of walking and mountain biking trails which is set to put this forgotten forest back on the map.

-forest trails with loose gravel
+Terrain Forest trails with loose gravel

 Davagh Forest’s short circular walk begins from the upper car park and follows the black waymarker arrows alongside Davagh Water.